mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e/which-query-to-use.md

 subsection: End-to-End Testing
 ---

-We love `testing-library` as it encourages to write maintainable tests, to develop with confidence and to ensure web application is accessible by default.
+We love `testing-library` as it encourages writing maintainable tests, to develop with confidence, and to ensure web application is accessible by default.
 Fortunately, there is `@testing-library/cypress` which provides simple and complete custom Cypress commands and utilities that encourage such good testing practices.

 #### With that, which query should I use when writing Cypress tests?